troy1eighty2/fatima/README.md

 - admin page list of contacts
 - checkout tax and final sales separate lines
 - home page one scrollable one not

+# flow
+- product sends id back to parent for addtocartoperation
+- cart initialized on app entry
+- addtocart button gives it an id and a cartid
+- needed for cart: name price size quantity